NoHandsMate/Simple-Neural-Net/README.md

 # Simple-Neural-Net
-A simple neural network created for my Esame di Stato
+A simple neural network created for my High School Exam

 # How to build